cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 ```

 This example shows how the compiler helps you find errors in your programs.
-Compiler errors can be frustrating, but really they only mean your program
+Compiler errors can be frustrating, but they only mean your program
 isn’t safely doing what you want it to do yet; they do _not_ mean that you’re
 not a good programmer!
 Experienced Caironautes still get compiler errors.